beet/mindful-markdown-knowledgebase/README.md

 ## Meeting notes

 - [ ] TODO: create a dir for meeting notes with a default template and logbook link template
+* Note that any tasks that are added to meeting notes are automatically treated as being scheduled for that day, and will appear in the daily notes.

 ## Resources

 * [Obsidian](https://obsidian.md/)